abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 - does not need garbage collection
 - variable does not belong to any single instance
 - "no single star determines the max radius of all stars, or the total number of star instances there are"
+- only use static variables when you need them

+Problem to test: what if X & Y variables are made static?
+Is there any observable change to the program?

+## Increasing the Index of the Array
+Note: this example repeats lessons of inputting and outputting array values with a FOR Loop

+Problem Situation: write a few extra lines of code to draw as many Pong Balls as you want

+Advanced Problem:
+- Some Pong Balls or Stars are overlapping?
+Design a Fix

+Problem to test: what if X & Y variables are made static?
+Is there any observable change to the program?
+- What is happening? <a href="">Click Here for an Answer</a>

 # Original Star Problem Set